OhGreat/OhGreat/README.md

 ### Hi there, Dimitris here 👋

 I'm a student currently enrolled in the Computer Science Master's course at Leiden University.
+When I am not doing compulsory university work,
-My main interests and reaserch topics include deep & reiforcement learning, computer vision and evolutionary algorithms.
+I enjoy experimenting and reading publications about deep & reiforcement learning, computer vision as well as evolutionary algorithms.

 ### Tech stack: